Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 ## If you can't register your address

 When you [look for an apartment](/guides/find-a-flat-in-berlin), check if they let you do your *Anmeldung*.
 Some places don't give you a *[[Wohnungsgeberbestätigung]]*, and don't let you register your address.
 This is usually illegal, but you can rarely fight it. **Find another place.**

-[HomeLike](/out/homelike), [HousingAnywhere](/out/housinganywhere) and [Wunderflats](/out/wunderflats) show you if you can register.
+[Homelike](/out/homelike), [HousingAnywhere](/out/housinganywhere) and [Wunderflats](/out/wunderflats) show you if you can register your address.
 Those furnished apartments are very expensive, but they let you [move in](/guides/moving-in) and focus on other problems.
-It gives you more time to find a better, cheaper apartment.
+That gives you more time to find a better, cheaper apartment.

 ### Can the landlord refuse to let me register?